deelyer/MapleQuest/README.md

 - As a user, I want to be able to select between different weapons from my inventory to attack with.
 - As a user, I want to be able to save the weapons I've gotten with my hero to file.
 - As a user, I want to be able to reload with the weapons from my previously created hero from file.

+## Phase 4: Task 2
+Option 2: "Include a type hierarchy in your code other than the one that uses the Saveable interface introduced in Phase 2.
+You must have more than one subclass and your subclasses must have distinct functionality.
+They must therefore override at least one method inherited from a super type and override it in different ways in each of the subclasses."

+Classes: Monster, Vampire, Ogre

+Methods: performSpecialEffect()